Netflix release dates 2020: all the major upcoming TV shows and films revealed

 1st January

-Messiah New thriller a few man who builds an enormous fanbase of people that consider he’s a divine messiah determine, however within the course of turns into a menace to worldwide safety
+Messiah New thriller a couple of man who builds an enormous fanbase of people that consider he’s a divine messiah determine, however within the course of turns into a risk to worldwide safety

 Spinning Out Kaya Scodelario (Effie from Skins) and January Jones star on this new Netflix ice skating drama